nicolasdanelon/UnofficialDocs/source/reference/settings.rst

 ``word_separators``
-   Characters considered to divide words for actions like advancing the cursor, etc. Not used for every context where a notion of a word separator is useful (e.g.: word wrapping).
-In some contexts, the text might be tokenized based on other criteria (e.g. the syntax definition rules).
+   Characters considered to divide words for actions like advancing the cursor, etc. Not used for every context where a notion of a word separator is useful (for example, word wrapping).
+In some contexts, the text might be tokenized based on other criteria (for example, the syntax definition rules).
 ``ensure_newline_at_eof_on_save``
    Always adds a new line at the end of the file if not present when saving.